lidafa0206/Radmc3d_Simulation/README.md

 **Please note that multi process programs should be set based on the number of CPU cores.
 The required number of cores is poolNum * setthreads.
 For example, if the parameters are pool (5) and setthread = 8, the required cores are 5 * 8=40.**

+# Acknowledgements
+If you want to use this code, please:

+1. Contact the author Yao Liu or DafaLi via email yliu@pmo.ac.cn or dfli@pmo.ac.cn.
+2. Cite Liu+ 2022, A&A, 668, A175 and Li+ 2023, MNRAS, 518, 6092L.